 DISCUSSION:

-The article provides a step-by-step IFLT protocol for ex situ normothermic machine perfusion (37 °C) from donor to recipient.
-The equipment provides pulsatile perfusion of the HA and continuous perfusion of the PV.
-This technique was established to completely avoid ischemia reperfusion injury.
+This IFLT technique was established to completely avoid IRI.
+This article provides a step-by-step IFLT protocol from organ procurement, ex situ preservation to implantation.

 Based on NMP, IFLT provides an uninterrupted supply of blood and oxygen to grafts from procurement and perseveration to implantation.
 Numerous studies have shown that NMP has significant advantages in reducing IRI, improving organ viability, and repairing graft damage compared to static cold preservation12.
 Through the innovation of surgical techniques and the advancement of NMP technology in various organs, the concept of ischemia-free organ transplantation (IFOT) is expected to extend to all solid organ transplants, significantly improving the early and long-term prognosis of organ transplantation and maximizing the use of marginal organs.
 IFOT technology is currently only used in organ transplantation derived from donation after brain death (DBD), but it is also applicable to transplantation of relative living organ donation (LDOD) by selecting reasonable vessel intubation and perfusion parameters.
 Donation after cardiac death (DCD) can be divided into two categories: manipulation of DCD (stopped after intentional recall of life support in patients with mechanical ventilation who do not meet brain death criteria, cDCD) and to a lesser extent uncontrolled DCD (unsuccessful resuscitation after cardiac arrest, uDCD)13.
 In uDCD-derived grafts in which organ warm ischemia injury has occurred, regional NMP should be established rapidly prior to organ harvesting.
 In this case, although the technique cannot completely avoid IRI, the damage to the organ can be maximally repaired.
 Notably, cDCD-derived grafts are widely used in most countries.
 With the support of regional NMP technology, IFOT can also be applied to organ transplants derived from such donations to avoid the subsequent occurrence of IRI.
 Since the IRI of a DCD organ is more severe than that of DBD and LDOD organs, this type of organ will likely benefit the most from IFOT.
 Therefore, IFOT is a promising method for organ transplants from almost all sources of donation, and its great application prospects warrant exploration.